 Complete applications for federal, state and other grant funding available for programs to preserve open space, farmland and other lands consistent with the purpose of this chapter and hire grant writers if needed for same; and

 Have such powers and exercise such duties as are set forth in this chapter.

 The Town of New Paltz Preservation and Investment Fund (the "fund") is hereby established.
 Its purpose shall be to purchase interests in property and fund the activities described in this chapter, including the ongoing management and stewardship of interests in property acquired through this chapter.

-Deposits into the fund shall include revenues of the Town from whatever source and shall include, at a minimum, bond funds of November 2006, all revenues from or for the amortization of indebtedness authorized for the acquisition of open spaces or areas pursuant to § 247 of the General Municipal Law, and any revenues from any real estate transfer tax which may be established.
+Deposits into the fund shall include revenues of the Town from whatever source and shall include, at a minimum, bond funds of November 2006, all revenues from or for the amortization of indebtedness authorized for the acquisition of open spaces or areas pursuant to § 247 of the General Municipal Law.

 The fund shall also be authorized to accept gifts on behalf of the Town.

 Interest accrued by monies deposited in the fund shall be credited to the fund.